What Are Marshmallows

 - Before you get started, gather all your ingredients.

 - Add the wire whisk attachment to your stand mixer, if using one.
 If not, the paddle attachment will work.

-- Dust the pan thoroughly with powdered sugar.
+- with non-stick spray.
+Dust the pan thoroughly with powdered sugar.
 (Some recipes call for dusting the pan with half

 - powdered sugar and half cornstarch.
 I didn't have an issue with using all powdered sugar)

 - Spray a silicone spatula with non stick spray and set aside.

 - Measure the sugar, salt, light corn syrup and half cup of water.
 Set aside.